-How did such regional foods reach world’s palate ?
+How did regional foods such as carrot halwa reach world’s palate ?

 At the turn of the century, traders from Northern regions of India who migrated and later became enterprising restaurateurs and emigrants from there since 19th century settled mostly in Britain and Canada, they have all contributed to making the Punjabi cuisine popular all over the globe.
 These days any Indian restaurant menu card ‘s permanent residents are tandoori chicken, carrot halwa and Mango lassi

-How is gajar halwa in instant pot easier than traditional method?
+How is gajar halwa/ carrot halwa in instant pot easier than traditional method?

-Traditionally when this recipe is made in Indian homes its made in a large heavy bottom wok and the carrot is first grated then entire cooking is done on low heat continuously stirring as the carrot is cooked in milk.
+Traditionally when this recipe is made in Indian homes it is made in a large heavy bottom wok and the carrot is first grated then the entire cooking is done on low heat continuously stirring as the carrot is cooked in milk.
 Time taken to cook is 1- 1 1/2 hrs.
 Don’t believe me ..google it 🙂

 Carrot – 4 cups